retr0cube/fluoly/README.md

      - [Build from source (Linux) ⇗](https://github.com/retr0cube/fluoly#-build-from-source)
 - [Usage ⇗](https://github.com/retr0cube/fluoly#-usage)
 ## ❔ Introduction
-- Fluoly is a package manager that lets you download any Minecraft: Bedrock Edition Add-on, tool or plugins you'd ever imagine by only using a CLI.
+- Fluoly is a package manager that lets you download any Minecraft: Bedrock Edition Add-on, tool or plugins you'd ever imagine by only using a CLI & completely free.
 ## 🖥 Installation
 ###  🪟 _Windows_:
 - To install fluoly on Windows use the official binaries [here ⇗](https://github.com/retr0cube/fluoly/releases/latest), open it and